Medically reviewed by Drugs.com. Last updated on Mar 5, 2022.

 Barrett's esophagus is associated with an increased risk of developing esophageal cancer.
-Although the risk is small, it's important to have regular checkups for precancerous cells (dysplasia).
+Although the risk of developing esophageal cancer is small, it's important to have regular checkups with careful imaging and extensive biopsies of the esophagus to check for precancerous cells (dysplasia).
 If precancerous cells are discovered, they can be treated to prevent esophageal cancer.

 - Difficulty swallowing food